reider-roque/linux-utils/README.md

 A collection of handy Linux scripts.

+* `backup` - back up files and directories.
+* `get-pipermail-archives` - download and unarchive pipermail based mailing list arhcives.
-* `manes` - thorough search of text occurrences in all manual pages content
+* `manes` - thorough search of text occurrences in all manual pages content.
 * `text2pdf` - convert a text file to pdf file (depends on ps2pdf).
 * `tracefile` - trace all files and directories touched by the process being monitored.
 * `view` - open a file in read-only mode in vim.